Could Borrelia Miyamotoi Explain Persistent Lyme Symptoms?

 Can Borrelia miyamotoi and Lyme disease occur together?

 Yes.
-In this study, 1 out of 4 Lyme disease patients also tested positive for Borrelia miyamotoi using a GlpQ test.
+In this study, 1 out of 4 Lyme disease patients also tested positive for Borrelia miyamotoi.

 Are coinfected patients sicker?

-Yes.
-Patients with both infections reported significantly more sleepiness and pain.
-In this study, 38% required hospitalization.
+Patients with both infections reported more sleepiness, pain, and hospitalization.

 Rarely.
-Only 1 out of 82 patients in this study had previously been tested for B. miyamotoi.
+Only 1 participant in this study had previously been tested.

 Could Borrelia miyamotoi explain persistent Lyme symptoms?

 Possibly.
-Delayed diagnosis and treatment of Borrelia miyamotoi infection may contribute to prolonged symptoms, similar to untreated Lyme disease.
+Delayed diagnosis and treatment may contribute to prolonged symptoms in some patients.

 Related Articles